SofianeOuaari/Real-time-error-analysis-in-CDNs/deploy/README.md

 The containers must be deployed by stating the name of the app to start.

-The containers must be deployed by stating the name of the app to start.
 # How to set environment variables for this project? (without deploying the containers)
-Please not that this step is already included if you deployed the containers with the script above, so it is NOT necessary to do it again.
+Please note that this step is already included if you deployed the containers with the script above, so it is NOT necessary to do it again.

 ## Using Windows: